892 Naval Air Squadron: Single-seat fighter squadron (1942-1943)

+Night fighter squadron (1945-1946)

 892 Squadron reformed on 1 April 1945 at RNAS Eglinton (now City of Derry Airport) in Northern Ireland as a night fighter squadron, equipped with Grumman Hellcat II NFs, being the first Fleet Air Arm squadron to be equipped with the night fighter version of the Hellcat.
 The squadron moved to Drem in Scotland for training in its night fighter duties in July 1945, and in December 1945 embarked on the carrier Ocean.
 Ocean had been fitted out during construction as a dedicated nightfighter carrier, and was sent to the Mediterranean carrying 892 Squadron's Hellcats and 1792 Squadron's Fairey Fireflys, in order to evaluate night carrier operations and compare the single-seat Hellcat against the two-seat Firefly as a night fighter.
 The trials continued into April 1946, showing that intensive night operations from aircraft carriers were practicable, and that the Firefly was more suitable for the Fleet Air Arm's short-term requirements for a night fighter.
 The squadron disbanded at Gosport on 19 April 1946.

+Sea Venom (1955-1957)

-The squadron recommissioned at Yeovolton on 4 July 1955, as an all-weather fighter squadron equipped with the de Havilland Sea Venom.
+The squadron recommissioned at Yeovilton on 4 July 1955, as an all-weather fighter squadron equipped with the de Havilland Sea Venom.
 In January 1956, it embarked aboard Albion for a deployment to the Mediterranean and Far East, the carrier returning to Britain in May 1956.
 In July 1956, the squadron flew out to Malta to join the carrier Eagle, and from 31 October took part in Operation Musketeer, the Anglo-French attack on the Suez Canal, attacking ground targets and providing air cover for the invasion forces.
 The squadron was disbanded again on 26 December 1956, being incorporated into 893 Naval Air Squadron.